ferso/algorithms/README.md

 # Algorithms

- Some of the tests that i've resolved for many interviews. but i've not resolved in the moment, I resolved it later, but at the end I lerned a lot .
+Some of the tests that i've resolved for many interviews. but i've not resolved in the moment, I resolved it later, but at the end I learned a lot .